oliviadyz/bigquery-to-heatwave/README.md

 ## 4. Load the data from Object Storage to MySQL Heatwave
+### Option 1 : Automatically
+#### (1) Create application in OCI Functions to load data to Heatwave
+We will use the serverless runtime in OCI Functions, which is triggerd by Object Events.

+Please refer to folder oci-functions-ga4-scheduler for details.
+In addition, you can refer to Getting Started on OCI Functions to provision a OCI Functions application.

+### Option 2 : Manually
 #### (1) Get the data file's Pre-Authenticated Request URL
 ![](image/pre-auth1.png)
 ![](image/pre-auth2.png)